 Community singers invited to join Northshore Choral Society

-The Northshore Choral Society and University Chorus are non-auditioned ensembles comprised of university students and community members.
-With more than 100 singers from majors throughout the university and a cross section of the community, these ensembles regularly perform major works with a professional orchestra and soloists.
-Past repertoires have included such choral works as "Mozart's Requiem" and "Mass in C minor," Fauré's "Requiem," Orff's "Carmina Burana," Schubert's "Mass in G," Vaughan Williams' "Five Mystical Songs," and Bernstein's "Chichester Psalms," in addition to many other masterworks.
+The Northshore Choral Society and University Chorus are non-auditioned ensembles of university students and community members.
+With more than 100 singers from majors throughout the university and a cross section of the community, these ensembles perform major works with a professional orchestra and soloists.
+Past repertoires have included such choral works as "Mozart's Requiem" and "Mass in C minor," Fauré's "Requiem," Rutter's "Requiem," Schubert's "Mass in G," Vaughan Williams' "Five Mystical Songs," and Bernstein's "Chicester Psalms," in addition to many other masterworks.

-"The purpose of the choirs is for members to experience diverse music as a group at very high standards and to use this music as a vehicle of our expression.
+"The choirs allow members to experience diverse music as a group at very high standards and to use this music as a vehicle of our expression.
 Anyone who loves to sing should join us," said Director of Choral Activities Alissa Mercurio Rowe.
 "Rehearsals are fun, invigorating and educational."

-Rowe said the groups will perform a variety of superb choral selections specifically chosen for the holiday season.
+Rowe said the groups will perform a variety of choral works specifically chosen for the holiday season, highlighted by selections from Handel's Messiah.
 Brian Martinez, the University Chorus and Northshore Choral Society conductor, will direct the concert.